horuslabsio/Starknet-Scaffold/docs/src/chapter_3.md

 # UI Components

 An overview of the different UI components available on Starknet Scaffold.
-The Starknet-Scaffold provides a set of pre-built components for common web3 use cases.
+Starknet Scaffold provides a set of pre-built components for common web3 use cases.
 You can make use of them to accelerate and simplify your dapp development.

 1. [Connect button & Custom Wallet Modal](./chapter_3/subchapter_1.md)
 2. [Address bar (Displays StarknetID)](./chapter_3/subchapter_2.md)